-As announced on August 28, 2017, we received a letter of intent regarding a significant potential regional licensing arrangement and/or a significant equity investment in Resverlogix.
-We continue discussions for regional licensing opportunities with potential pharma partners with the goal of expanding the global development of apabetalone in high risk disease with a high level of unmet medical need.
+In December 2017, further to a letter of intent regarding a significant equity investment in Resverlogix and/or a significant potential regional licensing arrangement announced in August 2017, we closed a CAD\$87 million equity private placement with Hepalink.
+We continue discussions for regional licensing opportunities with potential pharma partners, including Hepalink, with the goal of expanding the global development of apabetalone in high risk disease with a high level of unmet medical need.
 However, there is no assurance that these arrangements will be completed.